SarojGop/Stock-Prediction-Machine-Learning-Algorithm-/README.md

 Brittany Love
 Kyle Wipfli
-CS 5311 : R Programming for Machine Learning and Data Analytics Final Project: Stock Prediction Machine Learning Algorithm"
+CS 5311 : R Programming for Machine Learning and Data Analytics Final Project: Stock Prediction Machine Learning Algorithm
-#The program has developed in R programing language with Shiny Dashboard
+# The program has developed in R programing language with Shiny Dashboard
 Shiny application that serves to forecast stock prices using Seasonal and Non-Seasonal ARIMA  and univariate LSTM.
 It Will plot these predictions and will also calculate the mean absolute errors (MAE) for both forecasts through ARIMA & LSTM.